 The two resident water buffalos aren’t merely decorative pets – they help out with the rice harvest too.
 Borrow a bike from reception to whizz around the estate’s zig-zagging paths.

 Welcome.
-Extra beds and cots can be added to all villas.
+Extra beds ($40 for four to 12 year olds; $70 for 12 to 16 year olds) and cots (free) can be added to all villas.
 Babysitting is available for US$10 an hour (US$15 for two children).

 There’s plenty of space for tots of all ages to enjoy, but lengthy temple adventures are best suited to older children.